 The Frist Center for Autism and Innovation is aware of several companies which are currently recruiting neurodiverse talent.
 If you are on the autism spectrum and seeking employment opportunities, we encourage you to reach out to these organizations for more information on what type of jobs are available and how to apply.

 According to their website, Jobs for Humanity “paves the way to a fairer future for all by connecting historically underrepresented talent to welcoming employers.”
 In addition to serving members of the neurodivergent workforce, the organization also facilitates job searches for people with blindness and low vision, refugees, Black leaders, single mothers, and the formerly incarcerated.
-Visit their website to share your story with potential employers, or email firstname.lastname@example.org to ask for more information on how you can become involved.
+They pair neurodivergent applicants with employers seeking such talent on their job-matching app: Jobs for Neurodivergent.

 The Precisionists, Inc. (TPI) is a national company focused on creating 10,000 jobs for people with disabilities by the year 2025, by providing industry best practices for delivering administrative and technology services performed through teams which include individuals with disabilities.
 TPI has established a satellite office in Nashville to work with the Frist Center for Autism and Innovation as part of demonstrating the Nashville Model.
 Specifically, TPI will assist with job placement opportunities and workplace accommodations for individuals identified through the Frist Center for Autism and Innovation high school and college pipeline partners (see below).
 The Precisionists were also featured in an article by Lehigh Business, which can be viewed here.
 To learn more about job opportunities through TPI, complete this statement of interest form.